 There are two main area’s of Antarctica accessible to the independent traveller.

-Once there, you’re in relatively sheltered waters and free to explore the many national research bases, view the wildlife or simply gaze at the glaciers and incredible scenery.
+Once you're past 60 degrees south, you’re in relatively sheltered waters and free to explore the many national research bases, view the wildlife or simply gaze at the glaciers and incredible scenery.

 Activities range from skiing to sea kayaking depending on the type of cruise you’d like to partake in.
 Cruises can also take in the Falkland Islands, South Shetland Islands and South Georgia (where Ernest Shackleton is buried).
 Talk to our Mad Travel Guru’s to find the best cruise for you!